-The Subgrantee agrees to abide by changes in the NH Weatherization Assistance Program designed to improve program delivery and further agrees to perform Weatherization Program services in a manner that will successfully interact with utility administered energy efficiency programs for low-income households in order to provide the best services for New Hampshire's low-income households.
+Contractor agrees to incorporate changes to the NH Building Weatherization Program as prescribed by OSI to improve program delivery.
+Contractor further agrees to perform all weatherization services in a manner that will successfully interact with utility administered energy efficiency programs for low income households in order to provide the best collaborative services for those households.